AsherGeorgy/My-Portfolio/README.md

-# **Hosts work done that involves finance and/or data manipulation tools such as Excel, Python etc.**
+## Hosts work done that involves finance and/or data manipulation tools such as Excel, Python etc. ☝🏻